Passpoint Certified Hotspot 2.0

 In our solution, SIM-based devices use SIM authentication (EAP-SIM/AKA) as the preferred EAP method.
 Operators can typically perform mass-provisioning of the necessary Passpoint profiles through central device management systems.

 This provisioning is more challenging for non-SIM devices using EAP-TLS/TTLS.
 There is also a need to provision ad-hoc users at the Hotspot 2.0 service.
-The Passpoint Release 2 (R2) with its online signup server (OSU) was created for this purpose.
-However, due to the limited device support for the latest Passpoint releases (R2, R3), some of our customers have developed a simple tablet/smartphone app that automatically provisions EAP-TTLS certificates in non-SIM devices.
+The Passpoint Release 2 (R2) with its online signup server (OSU) was created for this purpose, but has been removed from the standard (learn more here Passpoint releases) The best practice for provisioning Passpoint profiles on non-SIM devices is to use a simple tablet or smartphone app that automatically provisions EAP-TLS/EAP-TTLS-based profiles.

 For those that don’t want to deploy and maintain apps, we propose a pragmatic approach to Passpoint based on release 1 and the Internet Engineering Task Force (IETF) Captive Portal API (RFC8908 and RFC8910).